Search

 Introduction

 In the last two decades, Afghanistan with the help of the international community achieved considerable progress in numerous aspects of the life of its citizens.
-It expanded its international relations; creating the basis for economic, cultural and political cooperation with other.
+It expanded its international relations; creating the basis for economic, cultural and political cooperation with its neighbors and international partners.
 Of course, the opportunities which were presented to Afghanistan were not used optimally, because of the shortcomings of the country’s leadership.
-On the August 15, 2021 the entire system and the Islamic Republic collapsed.
-In their place, the Taliban terrorist group, which is part of a global network of terrorists, took over.
-As a result of treachery and betrayal of Ashraf Ghani’s administration and legitimacy which had been conferred on this terrorist group during the Doha negotiations process, , a disaster unfolded, impacting all aspects of life in Afghanistan.
+However, a small circle of government insiders acting in combination with powerful international representatives betrayed the people of Afghanistan.
+They legitimized the Taliban terrorist group in the Doha negotiations process and opened the way for the Taliban back to grab power on the August 15, 2021 the entire system and the Islamic Republic collapsed.
+A disaster unfolded, impacting all aspects of life in Afghanistan.
 The economy collapsed and the country’s nascent economic system was destroyed.
 The education system was disrupted.
-Women and girls were excluded from key levels of education and from employment.
+Women and girls were excluded from education and from employment.
 Poverty became widespread in the country.
 Freedom of expression and the media were severely restricted.
 The Taliban, with their extremist interpretation of Islam, have imposed an iron despotism.
 They responded to the mildest protest or opposition with violent crackdowns, murder and bullets.

 However, the Taliban’s violent actions have failed to suppress resistance, protest and popular opposition.
 Instead, protests and acts of civil resistance, especially by women, have expanded across the country over time.
 Meanwhile, the international community’s insistence on seeking a peaceful solution to this crisis has not yielded any results.

 We respect the civil protests staged by women and men as well as the stand taken by brave resistance fighters across the country against the Taliban attempt to impose themselves by force.
 Our prayers are with the martyred who sacrificed their lives on the resistance frontlines and with all those killed by Taliban.
 We pray for the recovery of all the wounded.
 We honor all the martyred of years of Jihad and Resistance, as they defended freedom, independence and the territorial integrity of the country.
 We respect all the families of martyred, the refugees and all those who have been affected by the crisis.
 We appreciate all the efforts made to establish a just and democratic system.
-Nonetheless, the crisis still continues.
+Nonetheless, the crisis still continues, and we are still at the beginning of a long path of struggle to save the country from terrorists and to free the people from their power monopoly and tyranny.

 We are grateful to the international community for the fact that they have stood by the people of Afghanistan.
-We appreciate that they have not recognized the despotic and illegitimate rule of the Taliban and have conditioned any recognition of a new system in Afghanistan on the Taliban’s adherence to the Doha agreement and establishment of a broad-based transitional administration and an elected system of government.
+We appreciate that they have not recognized the despotic and illegitimate rule of the Taliban.
+Conditions set by the international community for recognition of a new system in Afghanistan include the establishment of an inclusive transitional administration, and restoration of human rights, constitutionality and popular democratic accountability.
 However, we do not consider this position of the international community towards the Taliban adequate.
-Therefore we call on the international community to base their stance towards the Taliban on the UN Security Council resolution number 2513 dated March 10, 2020, and the communique of the Geneva international conference on Afghanistan on November 23-24, 2020.
-These emphasized the importance of dialogue among the people of Afghanistan, to establish the country’s future system and government based on the will of the people, expressed through elections.
+Therefore we call on the international community to base their stance towards the Taliban group on the UN Security Council resolution number 2513 dated March 10, 2020, and the communique of the Geneva international conference on Afghanistan on November 23-24, 2020.
+In these resolutions the importance of dialogue among the people of Afghanistan, to establish the country’s future system and government based on the will of the people, expressed through elections was emphasized.
 These key documents provide for participation of all ethnicities, religious groups, women and youths.
 They reject the return of the Taliban’s emirate regime and the associated terrorist threat to global peace and security.
+The resolutions emphasis the importance of eliminating terrorist threats to global peace and security.

 We realize the depth and scale of the political, social and economic crisis precipitated by Taliban rule.
 We have considered our religious, national and historic mission to rescue the country from complete destruction.
 We hope to ensure effective cooperation and coordination among political parties and current and national and prominent public figures in the joint task of liberating the country and its people from the current crisis.
-Therefore, we formed a coalition under name of the “the National Resistance Council for Salvation of Afghanistan” on May 17, 2022.
-We have now adopted a set of bylaws under the title of “Charter of the National Resistance Council for the Salvation of Afghanistan”, comprising this introduction and the following articles:
+Therefore, we formed a coalition under name of the “ Supreme Council of National Resistance for the Salvation of Afghanistan” on May 17, 2022.
+We have now adopted and agreed a set of bylaws under the title of “Charter of the Supreme Council of National Resistance for the Salvation of Afghanistan”, comprising this introduction and the following articles:

 Chapter One